AvirukBasak/esoteric-assembly/README.md

 ```
 1. "set" %a "$5"
 ```
 The above code is valid.
-This code sets decimal 5 to register `a`.
+This code sets register `a` to decimal `5`.
 <br>
 ```
 2. set "%a $5"